"There's always that one guy on the team too, he was a last minute replacement. He's not one of the original gang.

 - Dr. William Weir from Event Horizon.
 For the most part he was still sane up until the film's climax.
 In fact he was genuinely remorseful when he came across Peters body.

-- Ian from Final Destination 3 due to the loss of his sister.
+- Ian from Final Destination 3 due to the loss of his girlfriend.

 - Waingro in Heat, who the page quote is an indirect reference to.

 - Panic Room - Raoul.
 Things would really have been a lot better if Junior hadn't gotten him involved.

 - Mr. Blonde from Reservoir Dogs.
 His response to someone hitting the alarm during the heist that makes up the movie was to go on a kill-crazy rampage, and so it's little wonder that a good 90% of anyone else's dialogue about the man is how psychotic he is.
 And that's before we get to the Cold-Blooded Torture scene...

 - Pinbacker from Danny Boyle's Sunshine, who lost his marbles and killed his crew members.

 - Blair from John Carpenter's The Thing (1982).
 Although there's a good chance he was right to act so crazy.
 At first, anyway.

 - Harlan Ogilvy from Spielberg's The War of the Worlds.

 - Goke from The Zombie Diaries, but he may have always been nuts.